 AgileTs has two primary branches:

-master contains the latest released code
+master contains the latest released code.

-develop is where development takes place
+develop is where the development takes place.

 When opening a new issue, always make sure to fill out the whole issue template.
 This step is very important!
 Not doing so may result in your issue not managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

 - One issue, one bug!
 Please report a single bug per issue.